 7. Cleft lip and palate: Cleft lip and palate are congenital defects, causing an opening in the lip or palate (roof of the mouth), respectively.
 These conditions usually make it difficult for a baby to latch to the breast, and they may require feeding from specialized bottles.
 Thankfully, these conditions can be corrected with surgery, which may eventually help the baby latch to the breast for feeding (9).

-8. Tongue-tie: Tongue-tie is a birth defect where the tongue is tethered to the floor of the mouth.
-Thus, it makes it difficult for the baby to cup the tongue around the lower portion of the areola.
-The condition can be treated with surgery.
+8. Tongue-tie: Tongue-tie is a variant where the tongue is tethered to the floor of the mouth.
+Thus, it may make it difficult for the baby to cup the tongue around the lower portion of the areola.
+This challenge can be overcome with adjusting breastfeeding positions or surgery.

 9. Genetic syndromes: Babies with certain genetic disorders and syndromes, such as Down syndrome, could have low muscle tone.
 It could cause them to have poor primitive reflexes, including sucking reflex.
 The muscle tone could also be poor to establish a deep latch.
 Nevertheless, you may be able to breastfeed with some practice and guidance from a lactation consultant.